 Almost all types of property developments can be classified under the development finance umbrella; it includes the new build of residential projects, commercial projects, Mixed used, hotels, offices, industrial parks, care homes and care villages, Holiday homes, houses, flats and more.
 It also includes all types of refurbishments, conversions, PRS and PD rights.

-A development finance loan is usually for a short-term period.
+A property development finance loan is usually for a short-term period.
 It’s usually between 12-36 months.

 The lenders supervise on the project with (usually) a QS report on the project progress.
 The development finance loan is repaid to the lender at the end of the project either by selling out or refinancing with an investment facility.